-Choose the saute setting on your Instant Pot (electric pressure cooker); when the pot is nicely hot, add the sausage and crumble it using a spatula or wooden spoon.
-When the sausage is fully cooked throughout, drain the fats.
+- Using the saute setting on your Instant Pot ( or any electric pressure cooker); preheat the pot a bit.
+When the insert of the Instant Pot is nicely hot, add the sausage, crumbling it using a spatula or wooden spoon.
+When the sausage is fully cooked throughout, drain the fats well.

 Ack!
 My Instant Pot Won’t Pressurize!